 In addition to earning the 3x bonus points on your travel purchases, you will also enjoy additional travel protection benefits like primary rental car collision damage waiver coverage and up to $5,000 reimbursement per person for non-refundable travel arrangements that have been canceled or interrupted.

-With the Ink Preferred, the sign-up bonus value has been increased to $1,000+ when you redeem your points for award travel on Chase.
+With the Ink Business Preferred℠ Credit Card, the sign-up bonus value has been increased to $1,250 when you redeem your points for award travel on Chase.
+The signup bonus is 100,000 Ultimate Rewards points after spending $15,000 in the first 3 months of account opening.
 The normal sign-up bonus the Chase Ink Plus was for 50,000 points or $725 in travel.

 Is the Chase Ink Preferred Better Than the Chase Ink Plus?